 Before you start your report automation process in any capacity, it’s generally recommended to have the following processes in place:

-KPIs & Metrics: The first step to reporting is deciding what KPIs and metrics you need to include in the report.
-As discussed in our SEO tracking guide, you can often figure these out by asking each client a set of initial questions regarding their business during the client onboarding stage.
+• KPIs & Metrics: The first step to reporting is deciding what KPIs and metrics you need to include in the report.
+As discussed in greater detail in our earlier chapters, these are often best established by asking each client a set of initial questions regarding their business during the client onboarding stage.

-Reporting Frequency: Next, you want to decide the reporting frequency you’ll be using.
-A lot of agencies go with monthly reporting, although if you’re using a report automation tool you can take things a step further and easily send daily or weekly reports.
-In addition, you can always choose to use a real-time live marketing dashboard and provide 24/7 access to your clients.
+• Reporting Frequency: Next, you want to decide the reporting frequency you’ll be using.
+According to the 2023 Marketing Agency Benchmarks survey, 58% of agencies send reports to clients monthly.
+That said, if you’re using a report automation tool, it’s easy to tailor your frequency to the client’s preferences and send daily or weekly reports.
+In addition, real-time live marketing dashboards provide 24/7 access to your clients.

 Step 2: Creating Your Report Design